A Night in Tunisia

-"A Night in Tunisia" is a musical composition written by American trumpeter Dizzy Gillespie around 1940–42.
+"A Night in Tunisia" is a musical composition written by American trumpeter Dizzy Gillespie in 1942.
 He wrote it while he was playing with the Benny Carter band.
 It has become a jazz standard.
 It is also known as "Interlude", and with lyrics by Raymond Leveen was recorded by Sarah Vaughan in 1944.

 Background

-Gillespie called the tune "Interlude" and said "some genius decided to call it 'Night in Tunisia'".
+Gillespie called the tune "Interlude" and said "some genius decided to call it 'A Night in Tunisia'".
 He said the tune was composed at the piano at Kelly's Stables in New York.
 He gave Frank Paparelli co-writer credit in compensation for some unrelated transcription work, but Paparelli had nothing to do with the song.
 "A Night in Tunisia" was one of the signature pieces of Gillespie's bebop big band, and he also played it with his small groups.
 In January 2004, The Recording Academy added the 1946 Victor recording by Gillespie to the Grammy Hall of Fame.

 On the album A Night at Birdland Vol. 1, Art Blakey introduced his 1954 cover version with this statement: "At this time we'd like to play a tune [that] was written by the famous Dizzy Gillespie.
 I feel rather close to this tune because I was right there when he composed it in Texas on the bottom of a garbage can."
 The audience laughs, but Blakey responds, "Seriously."
-The liner notes say, "The [Texas] sanitation department can take a low bow."
+The liner notes say, "The sanitation department can take a low bow."

+Jon Hendricks wrote the now-standard lyrics for the tune, which he performed with Lambert, Hendricks & Ross, and which were also sung by Ella Fitzgerald.
+However, Hendricks wrote a new lyric in 1982, "Another Night in Tunisia," which was sung by The Manhattan Transfer on their 1985 Vocalese album, and by Bobby McFerrin on his 1986 album Spontaneous Inventions.